Phaze-III/luftdaten-sensor-status/README.md

 * Create a new InfluxDB with 'create database "sensor-status"'
 * Modify the Status\*- and INFLUXDB-settings in get-sensor-status.sh as needed
-* Run the script from cron, for exampe every 15 minutes
+* Run the script from cron every 15 minutes

 # Additional information